 Sign up to our regular newsletter and you’ll be the first to know about our events, Masterclasses and other ways NABS can support you on your career journey.
 Connect with us on social media too; it’s where we share all the ways you can make the most of our services and expertise to ensure that you thrive.
-If you can’t attend a NABS event in person, follow us to watch our livestream from our events to continue your development at your convenience.
+If you can’t attend a NABS event in person, visit our YouTube channel to watch our livestream from our events to continue your development at your convenience.

 NABS offers free and confidential one-to-one career coaching to support people throughout their careers.
 Our expert coaches work with a range of issues and people, from parents looking to get back into the industry to those who have reached a career crossroads.

 Our coaches are available for up to three sessions, held at NABS’ offices or via phone or Skype.
 They’ll help to create new perspectives and solutions, giving a fresh pair of eyes and dedicated support along the way.

 We also offer specialist wellbeing coaching sessions.
 These are couched in SHEPARD, our industry-first model for wellbeing.

 NABS was originally established as a benevolent fund more than 100 years ago.
 Giving people financial assistance remains one of our core services.